- Human Aliens: Most party members from Expel. Downplayed with Opera and Ernest, who have a third eye in their forehead.

 - Affably Evil: Probably the kindest of the the Wise Men.
 He greets the party and even apologizes when he mistakes Claude for being an Expellian.

-- "Blind Idiot" Translation: His Famous Last Words, What!?
+- "Blind Idiot" Translation: His last words, What!?
 I hear nothing about that!

 - This is fixed in Second Evolution.

 - Evil Genius: Uses speed and quick attacks on the enemy.
 Also under Haniel and was made to be information gatherers for the Ten Wise Men Project.

 - Girl with Psycho Weapon: Male example.
 Zadkiel uses large tuning fork as a weapon.

 - Really 700 Years Old: He may look very young, but like the other Wise Men, he's more than a billion years old.

 - Unwitting Instigator of Doom: Was one of the two who discovered the truth about Filia's death.